Obi-Wan Kenobi on Disney Plus: Everything we know so far

 "Obi-Wan.
 Now that's a name I've not heard in a long time..."
-Disney's got a whole lot of Star Wars shows coming to its Disney Plus streaming service, and one will star an iconic hero: Obi-Wan Kenobi sees Ewan McGregor returning to the role of the venerable Jedi master he played in the Star Wars prequel trilogy.
+Disney's got a whole lot of Star Wars shows coming to its Disney Plus streaming service, and one will star an iconic hero: Obi-Wan Kenobi sees Ewan McGregor returning to the role of the venerable Jedi master he played in all three Star Wars prequels.

 Disney and Lucasfilm announced the show during August 2019 D23 convention.
 Here are all the details we've learned since.